skrey/yellow-extensions/source/command/README.md

 ## How to use the command line

 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php` to show available commands.
 The available commands depend on extensions installed.
 Type `php yellow.php about` to show the current version and extensions.
+If your computer doesn't come with PHP, [see PHP installation](https://www.php.net/manual/en/install.php).

 ## How to use the built-in web server